 Douglas-fir trees are uncommon in Alberta, where they are at the easternmost end of their natural habitat.
 The interior Douglas-fir forest does cross into Alberta in a few places, such as the Crowsnest Pass, Castle Crown and the Southern Foothills region.

-Douglas-fir is easily recognizable by its thick burly bark, which makes it fairly fire tolerant.
-When low intensity grass fires occur on the open grasslands, individual trees usually survive, allowing them to grow fairly old and gnarly.
+Douglas-fir is easily recognizable by its thick, burly bark, which makes it fairly fire tolerant.
+When low intensity grass fires occur on the open grasslands, individual trees usually survive, allowing them to grow old and gnarly.
 Fire and animal grazing keep other trees from establishing, thus maintaining the savannah.

-Douglas-fir is not a true fir — hence its Latin name, Pseudotsuga menzesii (Pseudo meaning false).
+The species is not a true fir — hence its scientific name, Pseudotsuga menzesii (Pseudo meaning false).
 It is easily identifiable by its cones, which have distinctive bracts on them that stick out of the main cone.

 - red crossbill